iTerm2 offers support for "coprocesses". This very powerful feature will allow you to interact with your terminal session in a new way.

 There are two ways to start a coprocess.

-Select "Run Coprocess..." from the Shell menu.
+Select "Run Coprocess..." from the Session menu.
 Enter the name of a command to run as a coprocess.

 Create a Trigger in Prefs>Profiles>Advanced and select Run Coprocess... as the action.
 Give the script to run as a parameter.
 Triggers also have Silent Coprocesses, which prevent any output from going to the screen.
 This is useful for ZModem, for example.